Cherreads

 Shen Han lifted his gaze firmly.
 "You will never have my heart."

-Lian Yue's eyes narrowed, her victory faltering slightly.
+Lian Yue's eyes narrowed, her victory smile faltering slightly.
 "And where does your heart lie?
 With Lian Zhi, the one already sent away to marry another man?"

 "You are a fool, Shen Han," she snapped, anger rising in her voice.
 "I can offer you power, prestige, and the position of prince consort.
 Your family will rise in status.
 Your obedience would serve you well.
 And Lian Zhi?
 She is gone.
 You have no choice but to accept your situation."